 If you live with certain conditions, such as rheumatoid arthritis, diabetes or a weakened immune system, you may need to avoid the procedure.
 These conditions may make it more difficult for your eyes to heal after surgery, which may cause complications, such as dry eyes, persistent glare and even vision loss.

 2. Switch from contacts to glasses

-Your eye doctor may ask you to wear only glasses for at least one week prior to your baseline evaluation and again before your laser eye surgery.
+Your eye doctor may ask you to avoid your contacts and wear only glasses for at least one week before your initial evaluation and again before your laser eye surgery.
 This is important because contact lenses may alter the shape of your corneas, which may lead to inaccurate measurements during surgery and less effective results.

 3. Research eye care professionals

 Only an ophthalmologist can perform your LASIK.
 Look for a surgeon who:

 - has significant experience